hemingcui/xtern_with_paxos/readme.txt

 Unit-testsuite (xtern/unittests)
 ================================

-Our unit-test framework uses LLVM's, which is subsequently based on GoogleTest
+Our unit-test framework is based on GoogleTest

 How to create unit tests
   - check out the examples in xtern/unittests/runtime